smtpx/.github/profile/README.md

 # xSMTP Store

-xSMTP Store is a web application built with FastAPI and React that allows users to register, log in, apply for packages, upload product photos and descriptions, and interact with a user dashboard.
+xSMTP Store is a web application built with FastAPI and React that allows users to register, log in, apply for packages, upload product , and interact with a user dashboard.

 ## Table of Contents